liqd/adhocracy3/src/adhocracy_core/docs/deletion.rst

   deleting a resource.
 * This document is about deletion of resources (JSON documents).
 Deletion of uploaded assets (images, PDFs etc.) is outside its current scope.
+* Currently, the deleted/hidden status of resources isn't treated as special by the Websocket server.
+So, if an resource is flagged as deleted/hidden (or undeleted etc.), a "modified" event is sent to subscribers of that resource and a "modified_child" event is sent to subscribers of the parent pool.
+FIXME At same point in the future, we might want to change that and send "removed"/"removed_child" messages instead.

 A Censorship Example